 - Visitors are welcomed into the textile room and may observe as volunteers are mending, making repairs, creating new clothing items, adding new buttons for historic clothing, and practicing their skills at Carriage Hill.

-- Volunteers can support the staff lead with demonstrations while learning in the newer tools.
+- Volunteers can support the staff lead with demonstrations while learning about the newer tools.

-Eligibility: This opportunity is open to Short-term and Long-Term who are 16 years or older.
+This opportunity is open to The following volunteers: Short-term and Long-Term who are 16 years or older, and who have completed the textile qualification.
 Learn more about our types of service here.

 - Youth volunteers ages 14-17 are not required to complete a background check.
 If you are a new youth volunteer contact volunteer.services@metroparks.org to have your background check waived.